syncfusion-content/blazor-docs/blazor/rich-text-editor/globalization.md

 documentation: ug
 ---

-# Globalization in Blazor Richtexteditor
+# Globalization and Localization

+## Localization

+[Rich Text Editor](https://www.syncfusion.com/blazor-components/blazor-wysiwyg-rich-text-editor) component can be localized.
+Refer to [Blazor Localization](https://blazor.syncfusion.com/documentation/common/localization) topic to localize Syncfusion Blazor components.

+## Globalization

-## Enable RTL mode
+### Enable RTL mode

 Specifies the direction of the Rich Text Editor component using the [EnableRtl](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_EnableRtl) property.
 For writing systems will require Arabic, Hebrew, and more.
 The direction can be switched to right-to-left.